 1 Introduction

+<<

-Hypothesis and findings are generated in biomedical research based on gathering data from publications and databases, such as UniProt (UniProt Consortium, 2014) or Ensembl (Cunningham et al., 2014).
-In the biome- dical field, the exploration of this contents is usually performed manually or (partly) supported by retrieval tools, e.g. by STRING (Szklarczyk et al.,
+Biomedical research increasingly depends on large databases, such as UniProt (UniProt Consortium, 2014) or Ensembl (Cunningham et al., 2014).
+The formulation of database queries and the interpretation of results requires good knowledge of the database structure and implicit background knowledge about the way data is produced and recorded.
+Such background assumptions may vary between users, thus biasing uniform data interpretation.

-2014), or BLAST (Altschul et al., 1990).

-Moreover, the interpretation of these results may be biased by the researchers’ capabilities, by the sheer size and heterogeneity of the sources, or by technical limitations (Triplet and Butler, 2011).
-It may result in ambiguous interpretation of data, the non-observance of records that may be crucial for a given problem, or by the user inability to query and filter a dataset, or the elevated processing costs related to massive datasets.

-On the other hand, others tools like ontology-based data access (OBDA) (Poggi et al., 2008) -related applications enhance data retrieval by ontologies, which serve as a query vocabulary – e.g. within SPARQL (Harris and Seaborne, 2013) endpoints.
-By using, one gains the ability to integrate heterogeneous and massive data sources.
-Other tools rely on machine learning to interpret databases according to an ontological background (Fanizzi et al., 2008; Lehmann, 2009).

-However, such approaches are limited by the need of user interven- tion, e.g. the manual interpretation of the finally retrieved content, and the ontology population with data.
-Here, the interpretation problem is still pre- sent, as well as the raise of processing costs.
-OBDA and machine learning

-approaches frequently rely on the representation of data entities as indi- viduals (ABox elements in DL jargon), which results in high processing cost (Hustadt et al., 2005), with or without computer-assisted reasoning.
+There have been several attempts to enhance data retrieval by formal ontologies like ontology-based data access (OBDA) (Poggi et al., 2008) or the combination of ontologies with machine learning (Fanizzi et al., 2008; Lehmann, 2009.
+However, such approaches require in-depth manual interpretation of the finally retrieved content; and the representation of data entities as individuals (ABox elements in description logics) results in high processing cost (Hustadt et al., 2005).

-Accordingly, the current situation regarding the (semi-)automated sup- port for database content retrieval and interpretation is characterized by a concurrent and continuous evolution of high-quality structured knowledge resources, whereas less progress can be seen regarding their usage, intero- perability and ontological grounding.
-Thus, the interpretation of results is frequently left to the users, and influenced by implicit background assumptions that may vary between users.

-Apart from that, the usage of ontologies only to enable data integration and retrieval restricts its applicability and justification.
-With a formalized view of biomedical data provided by ontologies, we are able to integrate, retrieve, validate and derive assumptions from it, mainly due to automated classification and consistency checking delivered by Description Logics (DL) (Baader et al., 2007) classifiers, like HermiT (Glimm et al., 2014).
+Accordingly, the current situation regarding the (semi-)automated sup- port for database content retrieval and interpretation is characterized by a concurrent and continuous evolution of high-quality structured knowledge resources, whereas less progress can be seen regarding their usage, interoperability and ontological grounding.
+Superficial use of ontologies – just as vocabularies – restricts their applicability and justification.
+We hypothesise that with a formally explicit view on biomedical data as provided by principled ontologies, users are better served to integrate, retrieve, validate and derive assumptions, mainly due to automated classification and consistency checking provided by Description Logics (DL) (Baader et al., 2007) classifiers, like HermiT (Glimm et al., 2014).

-We address this shortcoming by advocating a seamless integration of database and ontology content, underpinned by formal-ontological princi- ples (Smith et al., 2007), which enforce an univocal interpretation of the database content.
-In other words, we emphasize ontological grounding of databases as a mean enable (semi-)automated data interpretation and understanding.
+This article investigates this hypothesis by proposing a model for seamless integration of the content of biological databases and ontologies., underpinned by formal-ontological principles (Smith et al., 2007), which enforce the univocal interpretation of the database content, in order to improve (semi-)automated data interpretation and understanding.
 Ontological grounding means to identify ontology-level content in databases, and to axiomatize it under an upper level ontology.
 It delivers a homogeneous representation of data, linked to (parts of) existing

 ontologies.